Cocos-BCX/CocosPayDesktop/README.md

 ## Build:

-Install local dependencies by using npm install.
+Install local dependencies by using npm install npm install bcxjs-api@v1.3.12 --registry=http://39.105.4.131:8080/ -S.

-Build with development npm run dev.
+Build with development
+npm run dev

-Build for Publishing npm run build.
+Build for Publishing
+npm run build

 Uncompressed build will be found in `./build`

 ## Example